 Canopy Walk at Holden Arboretum

-Canopy Walk
+Canopy Walk in summer

 You can’t come to the Holden Arboretum without visiting the Murch Canopy Walk and Kalberer Emergent Tower.